 You need good marketing and communication skills.
 But also keep in mind:

-- Find the right property with homeowners who own distressed properties and eager to sell.
+- Find the right property with homeowners who own distressed properties and are eager to sell.

 - Review the repairs or additions needed for the property.